 While my video is hardly on par with the wonderful videos created by the Disney Parks Blog last year, to be fair, I did not have special access to create my video nor was I being paid to make it, so I worked on shooting it when convenient during my vacation.
 Most of the time, this meant doing the time lapse while I would otherwise be enjoying a show, parade, or fireworks or would otherwise be shooting, anyway (you may notice I appear in the video at various times prior to my final wave-off; special thanks to my wife, Sarah, for being “guardian of the camera” while I wandered away to take other shots while various scenes were being shot), which allowed me to spend very little time making the video.
 All told, I probably only spent 2 hours taking photos for the video, and that includes the time spent watching fireworks and parades, things I would have been doing regardless.
 Something tells me that Disney spent slightly more time making its videos.
 This isn’t meant to be an excuse for the quality of the video (well, it sort of is!), as I am mostly pleased with the video.

 For those curious about the technical aspects of the video, the frame rate is right around 10 FPS for most of the video; faster or slower in some places as I deemed appropriate.
 It is composed of roughly 2,000 photos, all of which were shot in JPG and batch edited in Adobe Camera Raw.
-I used a Nikon D3100 (and a D7000 for a few scenes) with an intervalometer remote, taking a photo once per second (with some exceptions).
+I used a=my Nikon D3100 and Nikon D7000 DSLR cameras with an intervalometer remote, taking a photo once per second (with some exceptions).
 The video was assembled in Windows Move Maker, with audio added from Holiday Wishes.

 Have a Merry Christmas and Happy Holidays!